KishorAlagappan/Car-price-prediction-app/README.md

 10. Based on the high accuracy achieved, I can utilize this model for predicting the price of a car in the future.

-By following these steps, I successfully processed the data, trained accurate models, and gained insights into the important features affecting car prices.It is recommended to consider deploying the Random Forest.
+By following these steps, I successfully processed the data, trained accurate models, and gained insights into the important features affecting car prices.
+It is recommended to consider deploying the Random Forest.

 ## `Results`
-Through this project, I successfully developed a car price prediction model with r2 score around 95%.
+Through this project, I successfully developed a car price prediction model with an r2 score of around 95%.
 The model effectively estimated the prices of used cars based on their features, providing valuable insights to both buyers and sellers in the car market.

 This project enhanced my skills and ability to handle real-world datasets, build predictive models, and communicate the results effectively.